PATHWAYS

 This was achieved on time!
 There are now 3 panels installed, plus the sign, with another

 panel scheduled to be installed by May of 2010.
+This has been acheived!
+Please see “Mural Project” in the side-bar for a complete project history with photos!

 We are commited to starting up a Citizen Scientist wildlife track and sign monitoring